Gabriel Knight 3: Blood of the Sacred, Blood of the Damned: Plot

-Four years after the events in The Beast Within: A Gabriel Knight Mystery, novelist Gabriel Knight, fulfilling his family's role as Schattenjäger, and Grace Nakimura, his research assistant, receive an invitation to the home of Prince James of Albany, a descendant of the House of Stuart, in Paris.
-James requests the pair's help in protect his infant son Charlie from "Night Visitors" - beings claimed to be vampires that have plagued his family.
-Upon agreeing to the job, the pair are overcome on their first night by a strange force; Grace is knocked out, while Gabriel is left paralyzed and forced to watch Charlie being kidnapped.
-Regaining his limbs, he pursues after the kidnappers onto a train, but is ambushed by them once aboard.
-When the train stops outside the town of Couiza, a station porter helps him to a hotel in the nearby village of Rennes-le-Château.
+Four years after the events of The Beast Within: A Gabriel Knight Mystery, novelist Gabriel Knight, fulfilling his family's role as Schattenjäger, and Grace Nakimura, his research assistant, receive an invitation from Prince James of Albany, a descendant of the House of Stuart, in Paris.
+James requests the pair's help in protect his infant son Charlie from "Night Visitors" - beings claimed to be vampires - that have plagued his family for centuries.
+Agreeing to the job, the pair are overcome by a strange force: while Grace is knocked out, Gabriel is temporarily paralyzed and forced to watch Charlie being kidnapped.
+Pursuing the kidnappers to a south-bound train, Gabriel is knocked out by them; when he recovers, he finds himself outside the town of Couiza, where a station porter helps him to a hotel in the nearby village of Rennes-le-Château.

-The next morning, Gabriel calls James to report his location, but is confused when he is asked to investigate what he can until James' men can take over.
-When seeking coffee in the hotel, Gabriel learns that the night he arrived, a treasure hunting group arrived at the same time, including: Madeline Buthard, the tour's leader; Vittorio Buccheilli, an Italian tourist; John Wilkes, an Australian treasure hunter; Emilio Baza, a Middle Eastern tourist; and Frank Mosely, Gabriel's police detective friend from New Orleans.
-At the same time, he meets with local priest Abbé Arnaud, and historical writer Larry Sinclair.
-During a search of the village and the region, he discovers the kidnappers must be hiding out in the area, and that the kidnapping has some connection to a hidden treasure in the region linked to the Knights Templar and the Holy Grail.
-That evening, after Grace arrives with James' men, Gabriel tails his replacements, and witness them interrogate Arnaud roughly, while greeting Larry with an odd handshake; Frank later reveals it to be Masonic.
-Deciding they can't drop the case, Gabriel and Grace agree to continue it, with Frank offering to help.
+The next morning, Gabriel calls James to report his location, but is confused when he is asked to investigate until James' men can take over.
+Following the call, he learns that a treasure hunting group arrived at the hotel the same time he did, whose members include: Madeline Buthane, the tour's leader; Vittorio Buccheilli, an Italian tourist; John Wilkes, an Australian treasure hunter; Emilio Baza, a Middle Eastern tourist; and Frank Mosely, Gabriel's police detective friend from New Orleans.
+During a search of the region, he discovers the kidnapping has a connection with a treasure hidden near to Rennes-le-Château, linked with the Knights Templar and the Holy Grail.
+After James' men arrive with Grace, Gabriel tails them, witnessing the men interrogate local priest Abbe Arnaud, and greeting historical writer Larry Sinclair with a Masonic handshake.
+Both Gabriel and Grace decide to continue the investigation, aided by Frank.